ydahal1/ydahal1/jokes.md

-How do you steal a coat?
-You jacket.
+Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.

 [
-Tue Nov  4 00:28:15 UTC 2025
+Wed Nov  5 00:29:10 UTC 2025
  ]